MDAnalysis/MDAKits/README.rst

 This repository contains the source code for the `MDAKits registry`_.

-The registry hosts a list of MDAKits which it then both documents and continually validate.
+The registry hosts a list of MDAKits which it then both documents and continually validates.
 For more details about the MDAKit registry, please see the `MDAKit paper`_ in the section *The MDAKit registry*.

 For detailed documentation and tutorials about MDAKits see the MDAKits site